TovarasulTony/weather-service-backend-master/README.md

 Things that we would like to see
 --------------------------------

-* Tests!
+* [ ] Tests!
 We believe that code without tests is bad code, please include any instructions and/or dependencies that we will need in order to run your tests.
+  > I tried to make the tests run on the same machine.
+I had problems making flask to listen on 127.0.0.1 so I didn't had the chance to test that the tests are working.
-* No sensitive data (such as your API key) should included in your code, your service should read sensitive information from the environment at run time (please include this information in your set up documentation).
+* [x] No sensitive data (such as your API key) should included in your code, your service should read sensitive information from the environment at run time (please include this information in your set up documentation).
-* We work with [git](https://git-scm.com/) for version control, please include your `.git` folder when you compress this folder and send it back to us.
+* [x] We work with [git](https://git-scm.com/) for version control, please include your `.git` folder when you compress this folder and send it back to us.
 You should feel free to commit at any point in the process.
+  > I write the code on windows.
+After every little change I pushed to my server to thest the changes.
+It is not efficient but on my windows machine I don't have the proper python setup.

 Stretch Goals
 -------------